Skip to main content

 17.

 Sleeping between Checkpoints: If athletes know they are going to bivy (sleep) in between checkpoints they have to tell the crew that they intend to do so.
-They need to bivy just off the main trail, but still in sight of the trail, so other racers and our snowmobile guides can see them.

-When athletes are starting their bivvy time they need to message us (Race Headquarter) via their Garmin inReach, phone or email.
+When athletes are starting their bivy time they need to message us (Race Headquarter) via their Garmin inReach, phone or email.
 Failure to do so can result in serious time penalties.
 Repeated failure to do so will result in disqualification.

 18.